PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DateSpam-BerryFarmer2.md

 ## Program Description

 BerryFarmer2 will farm berries from a tree.
-It requires activating the Y-Comm.
+It requires activating the Y-Comm glitch.

 Under optimal conditions, this program runs at an average of around 9 seconds per fetch.